Tetley came rushing into the room,

 Robin Hoods Bay.

-climbed towards the the summit of Dent marked with a small cairn.
+climbed on to the summit of Dent marked with a small cairn.

 As we scrambled out, Tetley called